yboaronn/kuryr-kubernetes/doc/source/devref/l7_routing.rst

     * The last step from ocp-controller will be to notify (using annotation) s1 endpoint.

     * As a result to the ocp-route notification, the endpoint handler will be called.
-      The endpoint handler will update members information attached to s1_pool and clear notification (by deleting the annotation).
+      The endpoint handler will update the members information attached to 'mynamespace_s1' pool and clear notification (by deleting the annotation).

   * ocp-route is deleted